eefuwape/domBasedGame/readme.md

 BETTING ON THE WHEEL
 Here’s your chance to place side bets.
 The numbers and colors on the Board match those on the Wheel.
-You place the amounts you want to bet, on one or more numbers on the board, when it is your opponent’s turn to spin.
+You place the amounts you want to bet, on one or two numbers on the board, when it is your opponent’s turn to spin.
 If you pick the right number – the number spun – the Banker pays you 10 times the amount you placed on that number.
 For each spin, you cannot bet more than $20,000, nor cover more than 2 numbers on the board.
-If more than one player puts money on the same number, each should tell the Banker how much he has placed there.
 After paying off the winners, (if there are any), the Banker puts all the money placed on the board into the Bank.
-The player spinning CANNOT bet except on Lucky Days
+The player spinning CANNOT bet except on Lucky Days.

 LUCKY DAYS
 When you LAND IN a LUCKY DAY space, you collect $10,000.
 The banker gives you two $5,000 bills.